vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 .. note::

     First, a note on namespacing.
-To ensure your **Storm Package** is going to play well with other packages, it is important to chose an appropriate namespace for your power-up.
+To ensure your **Storm Package** is going to play well with other packages, it is important to choose an appropriate namespace for your power-up.
-    In this case, the ``acme`` part of the name is meant to be replaced with your company name or an abreviated version of it.
+    In this case, the ``acme`` part of the name is meant to be replaced with your company name or an abbreviated version of it.
 The ``hello`` part is meant to be replaced with an indicator of the type of functionality the **Storm Package** contains.

     Namespace now, thank yourself later.